 One Year Later:

 Turquoise has filled a spot she saw a need in.
 She has continued to do "Property Checks" each and every day.
 And while she may only be chasing off Rabbits, keeping them at bay, keeps their predators away.
-She has chased off Fox that we know of too.
+She, as well as Texas Tea, have/has chased off Fox that we know of too.

 Turquoise has also developed that keener ear, paying attention, to every thing, keeping a watchful eye on things.